 Dr. Roger Adams discovered tetrahydrocannabinol (THC) and cannabidiol (CBD).

 In 1964, Israeli scientist Raphael Mechoulam identified and isolated THC and was able to describe its chemical formula.
 How THC affected the brain remained unknown until 1988 when the first cannabinoid receptor CB1 was discovered by Allyn Howlett and William Devane working with a team of scientists at the St. Louis University Medical School.
 In August 1990, Lisa Matsuda working with a team at the National Institute of Mental Health announced they had identified a THC-sensitive receptor in rat brains.

-Raphael Mechoulam was the first to isolate THC and describe its chemical formula.
+Dr. Raphael Mechoulam and his colleagues, Dr. Yehiel Gaoni and Dr. Haviv Edery at the Weizmann Institute of Science in Rehovot, Israel, were the first to isolate THC and describe its chemical formula.

 The discovery of the endocannabinoid system led to a resurgence in cannabis based medical research, especially in Europe and the Middle East.
 Ironically, the research at the St. Louis University Medical School leading to the discovery of the endocannabinoid system had been authorized by the Department of Health and Human Services because the government was seeking evidence supporting the criminalization of marijuana and supporting a series of advertisements produced by the Partnership for a Drug-Free America.
 The advertisements began being aired in 1987 and were peddled as public service announcements.
 They showed an egg frying on a pan with an actor or voice over saying, “this is your brain on drugs, any questions?”
 TV Guide listed this advertisement as being one of the 100 most effective of all time. cont.